 In order to increase our knowledge of the structural changes in the brains of MSA, we have started stereological quantification in selected regions of MSA brains while concurrently performing molecular biological studies of the expression of cell-specific markers and neuro-inflammatory signaling molecules in the same brains.

-The Research Laboratory has over the past 50 years continuously built up an extensive brain bank consisting of postmortem brain tissue from patients with various brain disorders and controls.
+The Centre for Neuroscience and Stereology has over the past 50 years continuously built up an extensive brain bank consisting of postmortem brain tissue from patients with various brain disorders and controls.

 In addition, this material provides a basis for comparative studies in which molecular biological changes from animal models can be verified in the human brain.